-G7 foreign ministers set for talks in Japan, Israel-Gaza war to top agenda
+Blinken seeks G7 unity on Israel-Hamas war

 The G7 was expected to stick to firm language condemning Moscow and reaffirm its commitment to Ukraine.

-“Our commitment to continue strict sanctions against Russia and strong support for Ukraine has not wavered at all, even as the situation in the Middle East intensifies,” Japan’s Foreign Minister Yoko Kamikawa told a news conference before the meeting.
+“Our commitment to continue strict sanctions against Russia and strong support for Ukraine has not wavered at all, even as the situation in the Middle East intensifies,” Japan’s FM Kamikawa told a news conference before the meeting.

 The gathering will include a virtual meeting with Ukrainian Foreign Minister Dmytro Kuleba.

-G7 has been at the forefront of sanctions on Russia since Moscow launched a full-scale invasion of Ukraine in February 2022.
+The G7 has been at the forefront of sanctions on Russia since Moscow launched a full-scale invasion of Ukraine in February 2022.

 In the latest move aimed at ramping up economic pressure on Russia, the group is considering proposals to impose sanctions on Russian diamonds.